waveywaves/mirrord-kafka-debug-example/BLOG.md

 # Debugging Kafka Consumers with mirrord

-## Introduction to debugging Kafka consumers with mirrord
+## Introduction

-### Introduction
+In this guide, we'll cover how to debug Kafka consumer applications running in a Kubernetes environment using mirrord.
+You'll learn how to set up mirrord and use it to effectively debug Kafka consumers without the traditional overhead of rebuilding and redeploying your application.

+**Tip:** You can use mirrord to debug, test, and troubleshoot your Kafka consumers locally with Kubernetes context, without needing to build or deploy each time you make a change.

 Debugging distributed applications, especially those that use messaging systems like Apache Kafka, can be challenging.
 These systems often span multiple services and depend on asynchronous communication patterns.
 Traditional debugging approaches can fall short when trying to trace issues across these complex systems.

 mirrord is a powerful tool that helps developers debug cloud-native applications by bringing remote resources into your local environment using context mirroring.
-In this blog post, we'll explore how mirrord can be used to debug Kafka consumer applications effectively.
+This allows you to run your Kafka consumer locally while connecting it to your remote Kafka environment.

-### Prerequisites
+## Prerequisites

 Before we dive into debugging Kafka consumers with mirrord, ensure you have the following set up:

-#### Development Environment
+### Development Environment
 - A Kubernetes cluster (you can use one of the following):
-  - kind
+  - kind (Kubernetes in Docker)
   - minikube
   - Remote cluster with proper access
 - kubectl CLI tool installed and configured
 - Helm (if using Helm for installation)

-#### Installing mirrord
+### Installing mirrord

 Install the mirrord CLI: